chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 This application is reading your Amphiro/Oras Digital Shower head for **water consumption**, **water temperature** and **shower length** and passes that data forward as MQTT.
 You can point those MQTT messages to your favorite datalogging service for storage and visualization.

+I'm running this in small Raspberry PI Zero, but any Bluetooth enabled Linux should work.

 ![title.png](images/title_small.png)